 If you don’t have any sunnies with you, don’t forget to utilise your car’s sun visor.

 Sun glare will affect your view of the road and any potential obstructions in your path will be affected.
-Drive at a reduced speed to give yourself more time to react to a hazard or danger.
+When driving in the sun, drive at a reduced speed to give yourself more time to react to a hazard or danger.
 This is particularly important when approaching junctions, bends and corners.
+Slowing down can also help protect pedestrians who may be out for their morning or evening walk.

 Leave room between you and others